mtiberghien/UIO/readme.md

 # Introduction
-This is another Json library created for a project that couldn' use a more recent version than VS2013.
+This is a IO helper library library created for a project that couldn' use a more recent version than VS2013.
 Based on standard library it uses c++ 11.
 It uses the standard library but was created to be used as a dll in Windows environment.
-The purpose of this project is to have an intuitive json parser developend in modern c++ that doesn't throw exception and optimizes memory usage.
+The purpose of this project is to have an intuitive object abstraction that allows reflexion to be able to create different serializers.
+The core library, developed in modern c++ defines inspectable objects that doesn't throw exception and optimizes memory usage.
+A first implementation use json serialization.
 # Installation
 <u><b>Note:</b></u> The library was developped for a windows usage but has no other dependency to windows library than `__declspec` defined in ``JsonIO.h``.
-1. Compile JsonIO project that will produce JsonIO.lib and JsonIO.dll
+1. Compile UIO project that will produce UIO.lib and UIO.dll
 1. In your c++ project, ensure to include all required header files:
-    - IJsonContainer.h
+    - IUContainer.h
-    - IJsonSerializable.h
+    - IUSerializable.h
-    - IJsonValue.h
+    - IUValue.h
-    - JArray.h
+    - UArray.h
-    - JObject.h
+    - UObject.h
-    - JPrimitive.h
+    - UPrimitive.h
     - Json.h
     - JsonIO.h
     - JsonIOHelper.h
+    - UItem.h
+    - UValue.h
+    - UUndefined.h
-    - JsonItem.h
+    - JsonSerializer.h
-    - JsonValue.h
+    - JsonReader.h
-    - JUndefined.h
+    - JsonWriter.h
-1. In your c++ project, ensure to link to ``JsonIO.lib``
+1. In your c++ project, ensure to link to ``UIO.lib``
 1. In your c++ code, just include `Json.h` file that includes all you need.
 You might want to use namespace json to simplify the code
-1. At runtime, your application will need ``JsonIO.dll``
+1. At runtime, your application will need ``UIO.dll``

 # Usage
-The interface `IJsonSerializable` is dedicated to define `readObject` and `writeObject` method which is implemented by the model classes to map each property to a common object: `JObject` which is a dictionary mapping keys to `JsonValue` object.
+The interface `IUSerializable` is dedicated to define `readObject` and `writeObject` method which is implemented by the model classes to map each property to a common object: `UObject` which is a dictionary mapping keys to `UValue` object.
-A `JsonValue` can be one of `JArray`, `Jobject` or a `JPrimitive` which supports boolean, short, int, float, double, std::string and const char* primitives.
+A `UValue` can be one of `UArray`, `UObject` or a `UPrimitive` which supports boolean, short, int, float, double, std::string and const char* primitives.
 ## IJsonSerializable
 ```cpp
 #include "Json.h"